Decentralized-ID/decentralized-id.github.io/README.md

 *Link abbreviations: (t)witter, (g)ithub, (wp)whitepaper, (wiki) is hard to abbreviate, (b)log, (v)ideo, (a)udio*

 >Imagine a world where you are in direct control of your personal information; a world where you can limit and control how much information you share while retaining the ability to transact in the world.
 This is self-sovereign identity, and it is already here.
 Blockchain is the underlying technology paving the path to self-sovereign identity through decentralized networks.
-It ensures privacy and trust, where transactions are secure, authenticated and verifiable and endorsed by relevant, permissioned participants,'—[Jerry Cuomo - IBM](https://techcrunch.com/2017/09/10/the-promise-of-managing-identity-on-the-blockchain/)
+It ensures privacy and trust, where transactions are secure, authenticated and verifiable and endorsed by relevant, permissioned participants.
+[Jerry Cuomo -IBM](https://techcrunch.com/2017/09/10/the-promise-of-managing-identity-on-the-blockchain/)

 ## History